-Still, considering the overall attention CRISPR has received, it’s striking that only a handful of disorders are taken into consideration for clinical trials.
-Why is CRISPR is limited?
+Still, considering CRISPR’s overall attention, it’s striking that only a handful of disorders are considered for clinical trials.
+Why is CRISPR limited?

 What are the limitations of CRISPR technology?

 Guys, let’s look into this in the form of a list!
-We’ve done it several times before, and damn it was fun!
-So, ladies and gentlemen, here you have the top six reasons only some types of disorders are treated in CRISPR clinical trials! …for the moment.
+We’ve done it several times before, and damn, it was fun!
+So, ladies and gentlemen, here you have the top six reasons only some disorders are treated in CRISPR clinical trials! …for the moment.
 (Order is somewhat random).

 Reason #1: Blood is easy to manipulate

 Oh yes, the blood’s easy to manipulate.
-And the above mentioned clinical trial types (check numbers 1 and 2) suggest this as they include CRISPR-use in blood cells.
-That’s right, immune cells are blood cells.
+And the above-mentioned clinical trial types (check points 1 and 2) suggest this as they include CRISPR use in blood cells.
+That’s right; immune cells are blood cells.
 White blood cells, to be more specific.

 And here’s the thing with blood cells: we can extract them from the body, grow and manipulate them in a culture dish, and then reinsert them.
 This is true for both white and red blood cells.
-Take hemophilia for example.
-It’s caused by red blood cells containing one gene-mutation that prevents blood from clotting.
-Here’s the CRISPR-fix: You tap the blood out of the body, correct the gene by using CRISPR, and reinsert the blood to the body.
+Take hemophilia, for example.
+It’s caused by red blood cells containing one gene mutation that prevents blood from clotting.
+Here’s the CRISPR fix: You tap the blood out of the body, correct the gene by using CRISPR, and reinsert the blood into the body.

 But there are more reasons.